RunDevelopment/RunDevelopment.github.io/posts/2024-09-12 fast unorm/article.md

 If Rust had a 5-bit integer type, we could just say `x: u5` and the compiler would guarantee that `x < 32`.
 But since Rust doesn't have such a type, we need to find another way.

 Another cheap option is to compute `x % 32`.
 This will ensure that `x` is always in the range 0-31.
 The modulo operator is also very cheap for powers of 2, since it can be optimized to a single bitwise AND operation.
-In general, computer can calculate $x \bmod 2^k$ as $x \space \& \space (2^k - 1)$.
-So `x % 32` is the same as `x & 31`.
+E.g. `x % 32` is the same as `x & 31`.
+In general, computers can calculate $x \bmod 2^k$ quickly as $x \space \& \space (2^k - 1)$.

 The modulo operation also means that values `x >= 32` will return nonsense, but this is fine since we don't care about those input values anyway.